ErikBjare/KnowTree/README.md

 How to classify learning resources in some automatized way?
 Doesn't have to be overly advanced, just have to be decent. ([Example](https://news.ycombinator.com/item?id=14337275))

+**Update 1:** I've started some basic work on a prototype.
+Not much yet.

 ## Datastructure

-The graph will contain at least three types of nodes:
+The graph will contain something similar to these three types of nodes:

- - Field of knowledge
+ - Field of knowledge (category)
    - Mathematics, Physics, Computer Science, etc.
    - Essentially serves as categories for more granular pieces of knowledge.
    - Wikipedia already does categorization like this well and can be retrieved from the [dumps](https://stackoverflow.com/questions/17432254/wikipedia-category-hierarchy-from-dumps).
    - The topics would be linkable to Wikipedia articles as well, making categorization easier.
  - Topics/Concepts (goals?)
    - Can belong to one or more fields of knowledge.
-   - Essentially what you want to learn.
+   - ~~Essentially what you want to learn.~~
    - [This PDF](https://worldview.unc.edu/files/2013/07/Getting-the-Big-Idea-Handout.pdf) contains some information about the "concept-topic divide".
    - Nodes of this type have relations to each other.
      - Required prerequisites and recommended/optional prerequisites.
      - **This is what builds the arguably most important part of the graph.**
- - Learning resources
+ - Learning resources (resource)
    - Can supply knowledge about one or more topics/concepts.
    - Examples:
-     - Reading materials
+     - Reading/watching materials (no interaction)
        - Articles
        - Books
+       - Videos
-     - Exercises
+     - Exercises (interaction)
        - Khan Academy
-     - Courses
+     - Courses (planned paths)
        - MOOCs
        - Brick-and-mortar University courses
      - Flashcards?